ms0/pymath/README.md

 quaternions (quaternion.py), matrices (matrix.py) over any ring, and single-variable polynomials and rational functions (poly.py) with coefficients in any field.
 Also, a class to implement undirected graphs (graph.py).
+Also, a class to implement conic sections (conic.py).

 Test programs for the various classes are included: test_ffield.py primarily tests ffield.py, but also uses matrix.py and poly.py